FlexMeasures/flexmeasures/documentation/dev/docker.rst

 Running via Docker
 ======================

-FlexMeasures can be run via `docker <https://docs.docker.com/>`_.
-TODO: link to the image once it's up.
+FlexMeasures can be run via `docker <https://hub.docker.com/repository/docker/flexmeasures/flexmeasures>`_.

 Docker is great to save developers from installation trouble, but also for running FlexMeasures inside modern cloud environments in a scalable manner.
 For now, the use case is local development.
 Using in production is a goal for later.